FAQs for IRS Innocent Spouse Relief

 What is an understatement of tax?

 An understatement of tax occurs when your return says you owe less tax than you really owe.
-This is one of the reasons you can apply for spouse relief.
+This usually happens when someone doesn't report all of their income, reports excessive deductions, or claims credits they aren't entitled to.
+If your spouse understated the tax on your return without your knowledge, you can apply for spouse relief.

 What is an underpayment of tax?